Moving can be expensive and one of those expenses is having to dump a bunch of gas into your moving truck as you’re

 As most of us are pretty aware, the cost of gas can be drastically different in different parts of the country, state – heck, many times in the same town!

 If you have a particularly long-distance road trip, your gas price can vary quite a bit over the course of your trip.

 If you’re trying to save money, keep in mind that gas is usually cheaper outside of big cities because property cost is typically higher in a large city.
 However, gas can also be higher in areas where there is little competition.

-To get an idea of what gas prices look like across your entire move, AAA updates the current national average as well as regional averages across the country.
+To get an idea of what gas prices look like across your entire move, AAA updates the current national average as well as the regional average gas price in each region across the country.

 Moving Truck Gas Cost FAQ